Sergio-Bejar/IPE/README.md

 # International Political Economy

-Materials/Resources for the International Political Economy (IPE) class.
+Materials/Resources for the International Political Economy (IPE) class at SJSU.